Researchers donate protective equipment to KU Health System

 In the meantime, Wright's lab is run by a skeleton crew that's been working within the confines of social distancing and limited PPE.
 "There are a lot of other ways that we can carry on our research that doesn't require significant PPE at this point," Wright said.

 Winter said these donations were an easy way to help those on the front lines of the pandemic.
 "All the credit should go to those scientists who made the tough choice to pause their research in the name of public health and to donate those critical items that would be sitting idle," she said.
 "We are all in this together."

 If you have personal protective equipment you'd like to give to the University of Kansas Health System, email with the quantity and description of items you want to donate.
-A list of requested supplies is available online.
-Click the "Make a Donation" box under the "How to Help" section.

 If you are a KU Medical Center researcher who would like to donate PPE, contact Michelle Winter.